digitalfortress-tech/ad-rotator/README.md

 That's it!
 You should now have Ad-rotation in action!
 By default, the Ads are rotated in a random fashion.
 See [`configuration options`](#configurationoptions) for more variations.

 _**_NOTE:_**_ By default, `adRotator` is designed to **fail silently** for any configuration error.
-This means that it will neither pollute the DOM nor will it attach any events if case of an error.
+This means that it will neither pollute the DOM nor will it attach any events in case of an error.
 It will also not log any console error messages.
 This can make it difficult to diagnose an error, hence during initial setup/development, it is recommended to turn on the `{debug: true}` config option.

 ### API